 Soft Surface Trail Easement and trail construction:

 A soft surface trail connecting Tolt MacDonald Park to East Entwistle Street traverses the northwesterly portion of the Property ("Soft Surface Trail").
-In an effort to maximize the footprint of the Project, the City and Developer will exercise diligent good faith efforts to work with King County to relocate the Soft Surface Trail on the King County Property.
-However, if King County is not

-3

-willing to accept and establish the Soft Surface Trail on the King County Property, then as a condition to Developer's construction pennits for the Project, Developer will dedicate a five (5) foot strip ofland along the northem boundary of the Property as a pennanent easement for this trail for public use.
-Notwithstanding the forgoing, the Soft Surface Trail shall be designed in conjunction with, and shall be contained within, the minimum perimeter landscape buffers, if any, as may be required for the Project.
-The dedication of the Soft Surface Trail shall not result in any additional increases to landscape and buffering requirements.
+Developer shall install a walking trail at least 5-feet in width which ties into the existing soft surface King County trail and additionally creates a public walking trail along the westside of the property with access to the dog park and/or other recreational elements.

 Connectivity and Wayfinding:

-Developer shall design and fund signage as part of the Project on the Property that will enhance connectivity and wayfinding along Route 203 to areas such as City Hall, the Business Park, Tolt Commons, Memorial Park and other destinations, all subject to City design standards.
+Developer shall design and fund signage as part of the Project on the Property that will enhance connectivity and wayfinding along Route 203 to areas such as City Hall, the Business Park, Tolt Commons, Memorial Park and other destinations, all subject to City design standards and City approval.

 Artwork: